Illinois Compiled Statutes

 case the person, after receiving the notice, fails to file an

-answer, his or her license may, in the discretion of the
+answer, the person's license may, in the discretion of the

 Secretary, having first received the recommendation of the